“Labelled as the suicide capital of England and Wales, St Helens needs some love, some Madlove…”

 Change Grow Live - Monsters (a collaboration with Hana Madness)

 A series of colourful characters made by service users from Change Grow Live, sharing stories of recovery and how we are understood by our community.
-More info here.
+Click here for more info here.

 See if you can find a familiar face in this series of portraits of St Helens folk, captured by photographer Stephen King.